pujaltedavid/marinature-docs/README.md

 It focuses mainly on user interaction and experience, where the user clicks or taps and sees animations through all the website.

-It has an [administration section](#login-and-administrator-zone) where the owner of the website (in this case the photographer) manages all his collections, uploads their photos and edit their descriptions.
-Without any knowledge about programming or how the website works, just an easy to use interface.
+It has an [administration section](#login-and-administrator-zone) where the owner of the website (in this case the photographer) manages all the collections, uploads their photos and edit the descriptions.
+All of that without any knowledge about programming or how the website internally works, just an easy to use interface.

 # Main design features